cogent-computing/COPED/tasks/README.md

 DESCRIPTION

 Parse the UKRI document raw data to extract links to other entities in the CoPED database.
-Discovered links are added to the "coped_meta.links.ukri" field.
+Discovered links are added to the "coped_meta.item_links" field.
 ```

 ### Populate CoPED Resources